-A dental filling refers to a restorative material, like porcelain, resin, or metal, being used to repair the function, structure, and integrity of a tooth damaged by decay.
-White fillings are typically made out of a resilient composite resin.
+White tooth-colored fillings, sometimes referred to as dental composites, are typically made out of resilient composite resin.
 Our cosmetic dentists take the time to ensure that your fillings match the exact color of your teeth.
 This custom color match results in a more natural look in comparison to older amalgam fillings.
 If you have received teeth whitening services in the past or you plan on getting a teeth whitening done, you don't have anything to worry about by getting white fillings.
 These fillings blend in very well to match your recently whitened teeth.
-When it is time to do the filling, the dentists at Dental Partners of Boston make the process very simple and virtually pain free.
+When it is time to do the filling, our dentists at Dental Partners of Boston make the process very simple.